 Qualifications: BA (Hons), MA, PGCE

 In his free time Gareth is an avid ‘very’ amateur surfer and enjoys spending time on the beach.
 Gareth is a keen member of the community where he lives and was elected as District Councillor in May 2019.
-He is also an award winning community volunteer which recognised his contribution to his local community.
-He has been involved in setting up a history society, running and oral history project in collaboration with ‘Discovering Stratford Village’, organising inter-generational disco parties, running children’s events at the local library and is co-presenter of East End Mystery Show on East London Radio.
+He is also an award-winning community volunteer which recognised his contribution to his local community.
+He has been involved in setting up a history society, running an oral history project in collaboration with ‘Discovering Stratford Village’, organising inter-generational disco parties, running children’s events at the local library and is co-presenter of East End Mystery Show on East London Radio.

 Gareth is also a school Governor for Loxwood Primary School in West Sussex where he lives and is currently working towards his second Masters in Senior Leadership and Management.